17 min read

 Some plugins are better for traditional multi-vendor eCommerce stores, while others are designed specifically for service marketplaces, freelancer platforms, bookings, rentals, or digital downloads.

-If you want to build a service-selling marketplace similar to Fiverr or Upwork, WP Sell Services stands out as one of the best options because of its service-focused approach and smooth WooCommerce integration.
+If you want to build a services marketplace similar to Fiverr or Upwork, WP Sell Services is the purpose-built choice.
+It is free, runs without WooCommerce, and handles payments directly through Stripe and PayPal - no product inventory or shipping setup required.
 For larger multi-vendor eCommerce stores, plugins like Dokan, WCFM Marketplace, and MarketKing provide advanced vendor management and scalability features.

 Meanwhile, users building digital marketplaces may prefer Easy Digital Downloads Frontend Submissions, while smaller WooCommerce marketplaces may find WC Vendors or Product Vendors for WooCommerce easier to manage.